geopandas/geopandas/doc/source/community/code_of_conduct.md

 ## How to report

-If you feel that the Code of Conduct has been violated, feel free to submit a report, by using the form: [NumFOCUS Code of Conduct Reporting Form](https://numfocus.typeform.com/to/ynjGdT?typeform-source=numfocus.org)
+If you believe someone has violated the Code of Conduct, feel free to submit a report using this form: [NumFOCUS Code of Conduct Reporting Form](https://numfocus.typeform.com/to/ynjGdT?typeform-source=numfocus.org)

 ## Who will receive your report

-Your report will be received and handled by NumFOCUS Code of Conduct Working Group; trained, and experienced contributors with diverse backgrounds.
-The group is making decisions independently from the project, PyData, NumFOCUS or any other organization.
+The NumFOCUS Code of Conduct Working Group—trained and experienced contributors with diverse backgrounds—will receive and handle your report.
+This group makes decisions independently from the project, PyData, NumFOCUS, or any other organization.

 You can learn more about the current group members, as well as the reporting procedure **[HERE](https://numfocus.org/code-of-conduct)**